Ami-Solution/Multi-Token-smart-contracts/test/TestSuite.md

 * User: closes channel with amount just under deposited
 * User: settles channel with funds returned

+--

+* Insert 50 tokens into the channel
+* Close without signature

 ## STACK Valid Transactions

 * STACK: closes channel with amount less than deposited
 * STACK: contests channel with amount equivalent to deposited
 * STACK: settles channel with funds remaining inside (equivalent to 0)

+--

 * STACK: closes channel with amount less than deposited
 * STACK: contests channel with amount equivalent to deposited
 * STACK: settles channel with funds not remaining inside (equivalent to 0)

+--

 * STACK: closes channel with amount less than deposited
 * STACK: settles channel with funds remaining in channel

+--

 * STACK: closes channel with amount less than deposited
 * STACK: settles channel with funds not remaining in channel